Personal Health Budget

 Everyone with a personal health budget can get support to consider how they would like to use their budget to meet their health and wellbeing needs.

 It is the responsibility of local NHS teams to advise people, and recommend a range of organisations who can offer local support.
 This is often described as brokerage.
-Cheshire Centre for Independent Living have been commissioned to offer a brokerage service and can help Wirral residents put together their care plan and plan how they will spend their personal health budget.
+Cheshire Centre for Independent Living are available to offer a brokerage service to you and can help you put together your care plan and plan how you will spend your personal health budget.

 A personal health budget can be spent on care or services that are set out in the care and support plan.
-This plan will be put together with the NHS team or voluntary organisation working with the person - and this needs to be agreed by the CCG (clinical commissioning group).
-The care and support plan will describe what is needed to meet a person’s assessed health needs.
+This plan will be put together with the NHS team or voluntary organisation working with you - and this needs to be agreed by the CCG (Clinical Commissioning Group) which holds the budget for personal health care.
+The care and support plan will describe what is needed to meet your assessed health needs.

 There are things that it would not be right for the Government to fund such as alcohol, tobacco, gambling, debt repayment, or anything that is illegal.

-A personal health budget cannot be used to buy emergency care - for example if someone in receipt of a personal health budget had an accident, they would go to A&E like everyone else - they would not use their personal health budget to arrange for an x-ray, or to receive any immediate treatment?
+A personal health budget is not used to buy emergency care - for example if someone in receipt of a personal health budget had an accident, they would go to A&E like everyone else and receive the appropriate NHS care.

-A personal health budget also cannot buy primary care services such as seeing a GP or dental treatment.
-However, other health services could be included, if it is agreed that those provided by the NHS are not suitable to meet the person’s needs, or the individual has been assessed as needing something different to what the NHS can offer.
+A personal health budget is also not used to buy primary care services such as seeing a GP or dental treatment.
+However, other health services could be included, if it is agreed that those services provided by the NHS are not suitable to meet your needs, or you have been assessed as needing something different to what the NHS can offer.

-Those people assessed as being eligible for Continuing HealthCare (or children’s continuing care) will continue to have a right to ask for a personal health budget, and we plan to promote the benefits of having a personal budget to increase take-up.
+People assessed as being eligible for Continuing HealthCare (or children’s continuing care) will continue to have a right to ask for a personal health budget, and we plan to promote the benefits of having a personal health budget to increase take-up.

 We are working closely with the Council to ensure a smooth process for those people eligible for both direct payments for their social care package, and a personal health budget for the NHS-funded element of their care.

-Our intention is to move towards a pooled budget so that people are able to deal with a single commissioner, and to receive a single set of payments.
+Our intention is to move towards a joint budget so that people are able to deal with a single organisation (Council or CCG) and receive a single set of payments for all their care.